Nicole Ragan, BCASE**** Founder and Director of **Peaceful Palms LLC**,

-My background includes certifications in **Nonviolent Crisis Intervention (NVCI)**, **Culturally Responsive Classroom Management**,**CPR**, and **trauma prevention**, and I am a **mandated reporter** trained to uphold the safety and well-being of every child in my care.
+My background includes certifications in **Nonviolent Crisis Intervention (NVCI)**, **Culturally Responsive Classroom Management**,**CPR**, and **Trauma prevention**, **mandated reporter** trained to uphold the safety and well-being of every child in my care.
 I hold a **BCASE (Board Certified Advocate for Special Education)** and have a passion for working with children who experience the world differently.
 I have worked in homes, schools, and a community setting.
 I enjoy sitting in as an advocate for those needing guidance regarding IEPs and making sure your voice is heard.

 I have a special niche in supporting kids who display **challenging behaviors**, and I strongly believe: